Blinky-Lite/blinky-bus-serial-cube/README.md

 # blinky-bus-cube
 The blinky-bus cube is a demonstration project on how to use Blinky-Lite.
-The goal of the devices is to turn on and off three LEDs.
+The goal of the device is to turn on and off three LEDs.
 The project can be easily built on a breadboard as shown below.
 <img src="doc/blinkyBusCube.jpg"/><br>

 The components required are: